beingofexistence13/friday/Readme.md

 | 23.
 Multimodal Capabilities            | It can handle multiple tasks in a single query².                                                                                                   |
 | 24.
 Collaborative System               | It connects to multiple AI models and responds with a final result².                                                                               |
 | 25.
 Personalized AI Assistant Creation | You can train an AI chatbot and create a personalized AI assistant².                                                                               |

-Sure, here's the information about E.D.I.T.H.'s capabilities in a table:

 | Capability                                            | Description                                                         |
 | ----------------------------------------------------- | ------------------------------------------------------------------- |
 | Augmented Reality Security                            | E.D.I.T.H. provides augmented reality security                      |